The Mighty Ducks: Animation

-Mighty Ducks: The Animated Series, aired on the American Broadcasting Company for one season consisting of 26 episodes, from 1996-1997.
+Mighty Ducks: The Animated Series, aired on the American Broadcasting Company for one season consisting of 26 episodes, from 1996–1997.
 Created in a collaboration between Marty Isenberg, Robert N. Skir, and David Wise, the show ran regularly during The Disney Afternoon block.
-The series takes place in a futuristic alternate anthropomorphic-universe, and follows the adventures of humanoid-duck superheroes.
+The series takes place in a futuristic alternate anthropomorphic-universe and follows the adventures of humanoid-duck superheroes.

 The series theme song, written by Carl Swander Johnson, was performed by Mickey Thomas of Jefferson Starship and Starship fame.

 Live-action

 A live-action television series based on the original films was in the early stages of development at ABC Signature Studios, with screenwriter Steven Brill and producer Jordan Kerner being attached to the series.
 The Mighty Ducks: Game Changers was released for Disney+ streaming service.

 The plot centers around a 13-year-old boy - whose mother helps him assemble a new team, find a coach and build a rink where they can play - when he gets kicked off the junior division of the Mighty Ducks hockey team.
 Emilio Estevez reprised his role as Coach Gordon Bombay in the series.
-The series premiered on March 26, 2021.
+The series premiered on March 26, 2021, running for 2 seasons.